BCIT-SSD-2020-21/passion-project-gokay-abay/README.md

 ### Milestone 3

-- Web Scrape for job postings
+- Job Search (Web Scraping)
-- Job application email reminders
+- Email reminders to do followups
+- Export to spreadsheet functionality